er9781/simonbot/README.md

 All actions taken by the bot use --force-with-lease git option so that if you've pushed changes since the bot last fetched, it will not override your new code.

+## Misc Notes
+- The bot will act faster on more recent PRs.
+If you decide to use the bot on a PR that's somewhat old, expect longer response time.

 ## Configuration
 - add your github personal access token ([get one here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line)) into a file called `secrets.json`
 - optionally add a buildkite access token to enable the buildkite features ([get one here](https://buildkite.com/docs/apis/rest-api#authentication))